LGBTQ migration: Navigating the system

 The first obstacle asylum seekers face is navigating the process in applying for refugee status or asylum.
 Some countries, including the United States, do not offer any legal assistance in making the asylum claim, requiring the applicant to find and fund their own legal representation.
 Many applicants inside the United States do not get a lawyer during this process and represent themselves.
 Other countries, such as the United Kingdom, offer legal aid, increasing the number of applicants who have access to legal advice and representation in applying for refugee status or asylum.

-While many refugees share the same difficulties navigating the system, LGBT refugees face additional challenges due to the nature of their claim.
-Communities are built among LGBT refugees and asylum-seekers, leading to a network of advice about how to navigate the system.
+While many refugees share the same difficulties navigating the system, LGBTQ refugees face additional challenges due to the nature of their claim.
+Communities are built among LGBTQ refugees and asylum-seekers, leading to a network of advice about how to navigate the system.
 These networks help share success stories in navigating the system.
 Agencies funded by the government to resettle and assist refugees and asylum-seekers can offer further, more general assistance.
-According to Carol Bohmer and Amy Shuman, statistics make it clear that chances of a successful asylum or refugee claim are greatly improved with legal assistance in the United States.
-Furthermore, the percentage of refugee claims admitted for LGBT claims tend to be lower compared to its heterosexual counterparts.
+According to Carol Bohmer and Amy Shuman, statistics show that chances of a successful asylum or refugee claim are greatly improved with legal assistance in the United States.
+Furthermore, the percentage of refugee claims admitted for LGBTQ claims tend to be lower compared to their heterosexual counterparts.

 Refugees also face difficulty in securing housing once their application process is approved.
 In the United Kingdom, for instance, refugees can face difficulties integrating into neighborhoods, and are faced with gaps in provision, choices of housing options, and on-going support.